wildfly/quickstart/jts/README.md

 A simple MDB has been provided that prints out the messages sent but this is not a transactional MDB and is purely provided for debugging purposes.

+Also, while the _cmt_ quickstart uses the Java EE container default datasource, which is not distributed, this quickstart uses instead an external PostgreSQL database.

 After users complete this quickstart, they are invited to run through the following quickstart:

-1. _jts-distributed-crash-rec_ - The crash recovery quickstart builds upon the _jts_ quickstart by demonstrating the fault tolerance of JBossAS.
+1. _jts-distributed-crash-rec_ - The crash recovery quickstart builds upon the _jts_ quickstart by demonstrating the fault tolerance of WildFly.

 System requirements